cmendible/NetCoreConf/slides/PITCHME.md

 ### @color[rgb(104, 32, 121)](Decoupling Applications)

-- Adding a new system to you monolith may be painfull
+- Adding a new system to your monolith may be painfull
 - Change is difficult cause applications are thigtly coupled
 - Lack of velocity
-- The more it grows the mora fragil the system becomes.
+- The more it grows the more fragil the system becomes.
 - Innovation is risky.

 ---?image=slides/img/slide.PNG